astropy/astropy-workshop/00-Install_and_Setup/00_INSTALL_EMAIL.md

 Please be sure your laptop is properly configured BEFORE the workshop.
 The setup could take as long as one hour depending on your current configuration and internet speeds.
 If you have any trouble, please open an issue in the repo using https://github.com/astropy/astropy-workshop#problems-or-questions or post a message on the #workshop Slack channel in the Astropy workspace (described below).
 If on the morning of the workshop, you still have doubts or questions about your laptop setup, please arrive promptly at 9am.

-Our facilitators are still working the content of the workshop notebooks.
+Our facilitators are still working on the content of the workshop notebooks.
 We are pleased to be able to present features from our new 4.0 release of the astropy core package.
 We will send one more email just before the workshop with instructions to update to the final version of the notebooks.

 __Schedule__
 https://github.com/astropy/astropy-workshop